mrushchyshyn/web2droid/README.md

 ```bash
 web2droid index.html
 ```
-3. Follow the prompts for App Name, Version, and Icon.
+3. Follow the prompts for App Name, Version, Icon and Android App Bundle.
-4. Find your signed .apk in the current directory.
+4. Find your signed .apk and .aab in the current directory.

 ### 📋 Requirements